Food 4 Thought 2022

-All lectures are held over lunchtime, so please bring a lunch.
+Lectures are held over lunchtime, so please bring a lunch.
+All talks are hybrid: both in-person and via Zoom.

 Wednesdays